 Business owners, listen up!

-Right now (until the end of 2018), there’s a new tax rule that lets you deduct the entire cost of commercial hvac equipment, plus installation, on your 2018 tax return.
+Right now, there’s a new tax rule that lets you deduct the entire cost of commercial HVAC equipment, plus installation, on your tax return.
 (This replaces the old rule that allows you to depreciate the cost over the life of the equipment.)

 That means you get a big tax break all at once, instead of a tiny tax break over many years.